NoahStats/NoahStats/README.md

 The following are some of my interests:
 ・Bayesian Statistics: e.g. Bayesian Modeling, Hierarchical Models and Bayesian Nonparametrics

-・Longitudinal data analysis: Analysis of longitudinal data from Neuroscience, biomedical science and behavioral scinece using Mixed Effects Models, State Space models, FDA and other Machine learning Methods.
+・Longitudinal data analysis: Analysis of longitudinal data from Neuroscience, biomedical science and behavioral scinece using Mixed Effects Models, State Space models, FDA and other Machine learning algorithms.

 ・Latent variable modeling: Extending mixed-effects location-scale models (MELSM) and multilevel frameworks.